well-it-wasnt-me/torrent_finder/README.md

 - Add an optional category word—`search movies dune`, `search tv s04`, `search software mac final cut`, or `search all dune`—to switch Torznab filters without editing the config.
 - It responds with the top five matches (seed/leech counts included).
 - Reply with the list number *or tap the inline button* to push that magnet into Transmission.
-- Send `status` (or tap the button under the results) any time to see active downloads and their progress.
+- Send `status` (or tap the button under the results) any time to see active downloads and their progress; run `status all` when you need every torrent plus a quick explanation of each state (downloading, seeding, stopped, etc.).
 - The bot pings you once a Telegram-triggered download finishes so you can hit play quicker.

 The token can also come from the `telegram.bot_token` section in `config.json` (or `TELEGRAM_TOKEN`).
 Add